 Titles : #KeyTitle, #AbbreviatedKeyTitle, Title Proper, Parallel Titles, Variant Titles

-The KeyTitle is an object of type bf:KeyTitle, linked from the ISSN resource with a bf:title property; it holds the key title value as a literal in the rdf:value property;
+The KeyTitle is an object of type bf:KeyTitle, linked from the ISSN resource with a bf:title property; it holds the key title value as a string in the rdf:value property, and as language-and-script-typed literal in the bf:mainTitle property.
+The language code holds the script of the title, even if the actual language is unknown (e.g. “und-Latn” indicates a latin script in an undefined language).

 The same KeyTitle is also the schema:name of the ISSN resource, as a plain literal;

-The AbbreviatedKeyTitle is an object of type bf:AbbreviatedTitle, linked from the ISSN resource with a bf:title property; it holds the abbreviated key title value as a literal in the rdf:value property; the AbbreviatedKeyTitle is also a schema:alternateName of the ISSN resource, as a plain literal;
+The AbbreviatedKeyTitle is an object of type bf:AbbreviatedTitle, linked from the ISSN resource with a bf:title property; it holds the abbreviated key title value as a string in the rdf:value property; the AbbreviatedKeyTitle is also a schema:alternateName of the ISSN resource, as a plain literal;

-The TitleProper is a schema:name of the ISSN resource; this means the ISSN resource has 2 names : its TitleProper and its KeyTitle;
+The TitleProper is an object of type bf:Title, linked from the ISSN resource with a bf:title property; it holds the title proper value as language-and-script-typed literal in the bf:mainTitle property.
+The language code holds the script of the title, even if the actual language is unknown (e.g. “und-Latn” indicates a latin script in an undefined language).
+The Title Proper is also a schema:name of the ISSN resource; this means the ISSN resource has 2 names : its TitleProper and its KeyTitle;

-Parallel titles are object of type bf:ParallelTitle, linked from the ISSN resource with a bf:title property; they hold the title value as a literal in the rdf:value property;
+Parallel titles are object of type bf:ParallelTitle, linked from the ISSN resource with a bf:title property; they hold the title value as a language-and-script-typedin the bf:mainTitle property;

-Variant titles are object of type bf:VariantTitle, linked from the ISSN resource with a bf:title property; they hold the title value as a literal in the rdf:value property, and they hold the type of the title in the bf:variantType property;
+Variant titles are object of type bf:VariantTitle, linked from the ISSN resource with a bf:title property; they hold the title value as a language-and-script-typed literal in the bf:mainTitle property, and they hold the type of the title in the bf:variantType property;

-Parallel and variant titles are also schema:alternateNames of the ISSN resource, as plain literals;Classification: #UDC, #DDC
+Parallel and variant titles are also schema:alternateNames of the ISSN resource, as plain literals;

+Titles Proper, Key Titles, Variant and Parallel titles can be the transliterated variant of another, original title in its original script.
+When it is indicated, the title entity will have a bf:translationOf link pointing to another bf:Title object, holding the title in its original script as a language-and-script-typed literal in a bf:mainTitle property.

+We refer to “language-and-script-typed literals” as literals with a language code using a BCP47 code containing :

+a language code, potentially unknown with the value “und”

+a script indication, such as “Latn” for latin script, or “Cyrl” for Cyrilic

+Optionaly, if this literal was transliterated from another language, the separator “t”, followed by the original language code (potentially unknown “und”) and the original script indication

+Examples of such codes are:

+“und-Latn” : undefined language, latin script

+“en-Latn” : English language, latin script

+“und-Latn-t-und-Cyrl” : undefined language, latin script, transliterated from undefined language, Cyrilic script

+“ru-Latn-t-ru-Cyrl” : russian language, latin script, transliterated from russian language, Cyrilic script

+Classification: #UDC, #DDC

 Classification from the ISSN Register may be expressed following the Universal Decimal Classification or the Dewey Decimal Classification.
 There are sometimes several indices, in only one classification or in both.
 These classifications are provided by the National Centres;